-These counties have been chosen to receive the following award amounts to supplement emergency food and shelter programs in the counties:
+The following counties have been chosen to receive the following award amounts to supplement emergency food and shelter programs in the counties:

-Madison - $6,000.00
+- Madison County – $6,500

 The selection was made by a National Board that is chaired by the U.S. Department of Homeland Security’s Federal Emergency Management Agency and consists of representatives from American Red Cross, Catholic Charities, USA, National Council of the Churches of Christ in the USA, The Jewish Federations of North America, The Salvation Army, and United Way Worldwide.
 The Local Board was charged to distribute funds appropriated by Congress to help expand the capacity of food and shelter programs in high-need areas around the country.